quarterstar/nixtra/README.md

 ## 🔒 Security Features

-Some example security features Nixtra employs are:
+Some example security features (which can be toggled on or off) Nixtra employs are:

 - [Tor browsing uses a unique flavor-based system with separate Tor browsers.](./docs/01-usage.md##)
 - All permitted insecure packages may only be used under a profile with no networking enabled.